 Only Nurse Practitioners/Certified Nurse Midwives who have been certified by the Arizona State Board of Nursing, and meet the other established criteria in R4-19-511 can be granted prescribing/dispensing authority.

 The following information is about PRESCRIBING & DISPENSING:

-- A DEA number (license) is necessary only if you are going to prescribe controlled substances.
+- A DEA number or license is necessary only if you are going to prescribe controlled substances.
 To obtain this license, the nurse practitioner must apply to the DEA and pay the required fee.
 Once this license has been obtained, it must be renewed with the DEA.
-Controlled substances, Class 2, 3, 4, & 5 can be prescribed.
+Controlled substances, Class 2, 3, 4 & 5 can be prescribed.
 Class 2 cannot be refilled.
-Class 3 and 4 can be refilled for a maximum of 5 refills in six months.
+Class 3 & 4 can be refilled for a maximum of 5 refills in six months.
 Class 5 can be refilled up to a year.

 - Arizona’s prescriptive authority can only be used in Arizona.
 It cannot be transferred to another state.
 Prescriptive laws for nurse practitioners vary from state to state.

 - P&D authority is contingent upon AP certificate renewal.